MIG and TIG are two common welding methods with similar-sounding names in the world of welding.

 Since the wire electrode also serves as the weld filler material, the wire diameter and composition will vary.
 Which you use depends on variables like the type of metal, its thickness, and the joint configuration.

 Also, the shielding gas used is often a blend of 75% argon and 25% CO2.
 This blend promotes weld penetration and reduces the porosity of the bead.
-But depending on what you are welding and other variables, the shielding gas can be different.
+But depending on what you are welding and other variables, the shielding gas can differ.

 For more details on MIG welding, please refer to my article on the MIG welding process.